aleksieiev-o/webapp-contacts/README.md

   npm run start:dev
   npm run dev
   ```

-- The database will be created automatic with name `contactsdatabase`;

 ##### Here are the recommended steps, to create and start the project in a docker container on your local machine: